Co-author: Michelle Norton

-Research is emerging that suggests becoming financially successful involves far more than just financial literacy (AKA “learning”).
+Research is emerging that suggests becoming financially successful involves far more than just financial literacy (AKA “understanding finances”).

 The reality is that no matter how much you “teach” someone about money, it doesn’t always make them change their behaviour and become “financially capable”.
 That applies to both rich and poor.
 Just the consequences are more serious if you’re poor.

 A paradigm shift in thinking is happening.
 Worldwide, the goal for governments is moving from the need for financial literacy (which is about what you know) to financial capability (what you can do).

 The Commission for Financial Capability Commission website describes it like this:

 “Financial capability goes deeper than what we know about money.

 It’s [financial capabaility] feeling confident to make wise judgements about how we use and manage our money in ways that benefit us now and in the future, enable us to reach our goals, provide for our family and, ultimately reach retirement in good financial shape.”

 And this is especially true when it comes to KiwiSaver.
 For many people, KiwiSaver may be their first experience with investing and the sheer number of choices can be overwhelming.